phetsims/phet-info/intern-info/git_bash_tips.md

 More in here later, but for the moment..

 For windows users:
-I think when you install git bash in "Adujusting your PATH environment" choose "use GIt from the Windows Command Prompt" this should allow you to use Git from Git Bash
+ when you install git bash in "Adujusting your PATH environment" choose "use GIt from the Windows Command Prompt" this should allow you to use Git from Git Bash

 make a .bashrc file in the top level directory (the directory in which your phetsims folder lives) something like c:\users\username
 To create the .bashrc file make it in notepad and do **Save as** ".bashrc" (you must use the quotes or notepad will append a .txt extension)